 - You do not need to hire an immigration representative to apply for immigration or for Canadian citizenship.

 - Immigration representatives do not have special connections with Newfoundland and Labrador or Canadian government officials and cannot guarantee your application will be successful.
-Only authorized officers with the NLPNP and CIC (including Canadian embassies, high commissions and consulates) can make decisions on your application.
+Only authorized officers with the NLPNP and IRCC (including Canadian embassies, high commissions and consulates) can make decisions on your application.

 - Only the following people may charge a fee to represent or advise you on immigration matters with the Governments of Newfoundland and Labrador and Canada: